Doctor insights on:

 Normal variant: The arteries at the base of the brain can course in several different patterns but ultimately get the job done, that is, supply brain tissue.
 Your pattern is like your fingerprint.
 Some more unusual patterns have an increased association with aneurysms, but this would have likely been described if present and vertebro basilar hypoplasia, as in the picture, is pretty common. ...Read more

 Bilateral high flow in common carotid artery and internal carotid artery with normal end diastolic velocity and no stenosis.
 Is this normal?

 How high is high?: Increased flow without stenosis can happen if the cardiac output is very high or there is tortuosity if the arteries Generally don't worry until systolic velocity is over 200 cm/sec and even then it is probably ok with normal diastolic velocity why did you get the test?
 IF you are asymptomtic I would not worry too much ...Read more

 Mild diffuse atherosclerotic plaques are seen w in internal carotid arteries.
 No hemodynamically significant carotid stenosis per ratio criteria?

 Usually none: 0.5-2% of people have an anomalous right subclavian artery.
 It is rarely symptomatic, but in some people can cause discomfort with swallowing. ...Read more

 Carotid artery stenosis means that the carotid arteries have blockage, usually in the form of atherosclerosis.
 This can cause stroke.
 The more severe the blockage, the greater the risk in the absence of neurological symptoms, most cases can be handled with medicine and close periodic follow up by a vascular surgeon.
 However, if the blockage is more than 80%, surgery will ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Bilateral internal carotid artery stenosis
+- Symptoms of carotid artery stenosis

 - External carotid artery dissection